-□ Outline steps and activities necessary to ensure that potential subgrantee applicants understand the requirements to comply with NEPA. □ Coordinate with other State offices that have experience administering federal grants to identify best practices and approaches for managing process. the NEPA review ☐ Consider contractors who you may engage to support with potential environmental assessments. ☐ Share best practices for developing a project description that provides enough detail about the potential impacts to the environment to make a preliminary activities.
+- Outline steps and activities necessary to ensure that potential subgrantee applicants understand the requirements to comply with NEPA. - Coordinate with other State offices that have experience administering federal grants to identify best practices and approaches for managing the NEPA review process. - Consider contractors who you may engage to support with potential environmental assessments. - Share best practices for developing a project description that provides enough detail about the potential impacts to the environment to make a preliminary determination about the level of NEPA review required.